MajdMohammed/Elzero-Web-School-Assignements/README.md

-# Elzero-Web-School-Assignements
+# Elzero-Web-School-Assignments
-Elzero web school assignements for video 1 to 88 + Bonus practice
+Elzero web school assignments for videos 1 to 88 + Bonus practice